bruceravel/demeter/documentation/Athena/bkg/norm.rst

    :width: 65%
    :align: center

-   Selecting the normalization parameters in ATHENA.
+   Selecting the normalization parameters in :demeter:`athena`.

+The :procparam:`pre-edge range` and :procparam:`normalization range`
-The «pre-edge range» and «normalization range» parameters define two regions of the data -- one before the edge and one after the edge.
-A line is regressed to the data in the «pre-edge range» and a polynomial is regressed to the data in the «normalization range».
-By default, a three-term (quadratic) polynomial is used as the post-edge line, but its order can be controlled using the «normalization order» parameter.
-Note that *all* of the data in the «pre-edge range» and in the «normalization range» are used in the regressions, thus the regressions are relatively insensitive to the exact value of boundaries of those data ranges.
+parameters define two regions of the data -- one before the edge and one after the edge.
+A line is regressed to the data in the :procparam:`pre-edge range` and a polynomial is regressed to the data in the :procparam:`normalization range`.
+By default, a three-term (quadratic) polynomial is used as the post-edge line, but its order can be controlled using the :procparam:`normalization order` parameter.
+Note that *all* of the data in the :procparam:`pre-edge range` and in the :procparam:`normalization range` are used in the regressions, thus the regressions are relatively insensitive to the exact value of boundaries of those data ranges.

 The criteria for good pre- and post-edge lines are a bit subjective.
 It is very easy to see that the parameters are well chosen for these copper